stanford-oval/cs224v-fall2021/hw1/README.md

 gcloud compute ssh --zone "<YOUR_ZONE>" "<YOUR_VM_NAME>" -- -NfL 3000:localhost:3000
 ```

 You can now ask questions to your model at http://127.0.0.1:3000.
 Follow the configuration instructions, then click on Conversation to access the dialogue agent.

 ## Submission
 Each student should submit a text file on Canvas, and include the following:
 - The domain you chose
-- The training accuracy
+- The accuracy of your model
-- At least 10 commands you've tried with their thingtalk output and answer returned.
+- At least 5 commands you've tried with their nlu server log.
-- Check the synthetic training set produced by Genie and based on evaluation result, write a short paragraph describing the issues you have observed and potential ways to improve.